lfnovo/code-expert-mcp/docs/Code_Understanding_Scenarios.md

 ### The Outcome

-With the help of the AI assistant powered by the MCP Code Understanding Server:
+With the help of the AI assistant powered by the MCP Code Expert Server:

 1. Michael's team gained a comprehensive understanding of the acquired codebase in days rather than weeks
 2. The technical debt assessment allowed for strategic planning of refactoring efforts